Robert Folkes: Historical Context

 "Murder on Train No. 15: Race Relations, the Home Front, and the Trial of Robert E. Lee Folkes" by Neil Barker encourages an assessment of the historical context surrounding the events of this incidence, trial, and execution.
 The trial took place during World War II as the population in Oregon urban areas expanded, which included the expansion of Portland's African American community Tens of thousands of African Americans migrated to the West Coast to find work in the shipyards and factories during World War II.
 These shifting demographics were paired with Folkes's position as a well-educated Black man who had grown up in South Central Los Angeles as it had grown culturally in a way somewhat similar to the Harlem Renaissance to make for a fraught, racially charged accusation, trial, and coerced confession.

-At the time of this incident, however, Albany, where this event took place, had very few Black residents and was essentially still an exclusionist city.
+At the time of this incident, however, Albany, where this event took place, had very few Black residents and was essentially still a sundown town.